Troubleshooting

 For more information see S2S Authentication Troubleshooting.

-Issue #3 - Troubleshooting Azure Storage Account connection
+Troubleshooting Azure Storage Account connection

 When running the WEBREPLICATION job (or similar, using codeunit 99009521 - LSC Web Repl.
 Functions), you get an error.